 PSAT: is a practice SAT test and is required to qualify for the National Merit Scholarship.
 The PSAT test is typically taken in a student's junior year during the month of October.
 The specific date will be announced at the beginning of the school year.
 Registration information will be given to juniors in the fall.
-The College Board does charge a testing fee for this test (it was \$16 in 2018).
+The College Board does charge a testing fee for this test (it was \$17 in 2019).

 STUDENT AIDES: Junior and Senior students may replace their scheduled study hall with being an aide in one of the offices, media center, or technology office.
-Seniors cannot be an Aide more than 2 periods and must maintain a minimum of 5 graded periods, while juniors cannot be an Aide more than 1 period and must maintain a minimum of 6 graded periods.
 A schedule change must be secured from the Guidance Counselor.
 Students must be in good academic standing to meet graduation requirements, maintain ALL passing grades the previous semester, must have a cumulative GPA of at least 2.6, have acquired the recommended End of Course Graduation Points for subjects completed, and have four (4) or less unexcused absences from school and four (4) or less tardies to school during prior years.